[Infographic] The Benefits of Lead Scoring

 How to Score Leads

-The landing page they come to your site on shows which topic was a priority for the visitor.
+Landing Pages: The landing page they come to your site shows which topic was a priority for the visitor.

-Link clicks can show where the lead is at in the buying cycle.
+Links: Link clicks can show where the lead is in the buying cycle.

-Videos viewed give a good idea of the topics of interest and the buying stage.
+Videos: Videos viewed to give a good idea of the topics of interest and the buying stage.

-Searches within the site tell you the priorities and interest of the prospect.
+Site Search: Searches within the site tell you the priorities and interests of the prospect.

-Natural searches give a good idea of the leads priorities and interests.
+Searches: Natural searches give a good idea of the lead’s priorities and interests.